The North Atlantic right whale is one of the most endangered whales in the world — approximately 360 remain.

 While critically important to the ocean’s health, the number of North Atlantic right whales is dwindling to dire levels.
 With less than 100 breeding females left, the number of calves being born each year cannot keep pace with the number of human-caused deaths.

 Right whales communicate with one another through vocal calls, which can be heard over distances of more than 20 miles.
 The calls let whales stay in touch, share information about food, help mates find each other, and keep groups together while traveling.
 However, rising levels of ocean noise are interfering with their ability to communicate.1

 What are scientists doing to protect right whales?

 A number of actions are being taken by the scientific community and concerned organizations to ensure the long-term survival of this critically endangered species.

-- Ocean scientists and engineers have developed ropeless fishing technology, providing a possible solution that could be both safe for the North Atlantic right whale and viable for the Atlantic fishing industry.
-One device currently in use replaces the static line in the water column with a coiled rope and buoy that are inside a weighted bag attached to the trap on the ocean bottom.
-Fishermen can send a signal to the trap, which triggers an acoustic release, sending the buoy and rope floating to the surface where fishers can see them and immediately haul the attached trap aboard.
+- Ocean scientists and engineers have developed and are refining ropeless fishing technology, providing a possible solution that could be both safe for the North Atlantic right whale and may offer opportunities for the Atlantic fishing industry.
+One device currently in use replaces the vertical line in the water column with a coiled rope and buoy that are inside a weighted bag attached to the trap on the ocean bottom.
+Fishermen can send an acoustic signal to the trap, which triggers its release, sending the buoy and rope floating to the surface where fishers can see them and immediately haul the attached trap aboard.